satyum/javaspringboot/README.md

-# A custom Cloud Template Generator in python and java spring end to end deployment
+#  Java springboot and rds end to end deployment

 ## deploying Image by building and pushing it to ecr